twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **CompositeData.xml** – Located in the `Composite` folder as used by **Complete Composites**.
 The feature will do nothing if there are syntax errors or this file is removed.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) had assigned code points in the Private Use Area for different glyphs in this file and his fonts (he removed them), notably for use with OpenType features like small capitals or old style numbers.
 * **CurrentTransformProgram.xml** – Transform Program used by `TTRANSFORMFORM`.
 The window will appear empty if removed.
 * **default.otlfd** (version 7.0 until 11.5) – Default OpenType layout feature definitions, used to add common OpenType layout features.
 Replaced with `TFEATURESETTINGSFORM` in version 12.
+* **Denissen.ttf** (version 4.5) – This is a handwriting font (it covers only Basic Latin characters and the font dates from about 2000).
+The font was dropped after version 5.0.
 * **FC#####.ttf** – Temporary font used by `TFONTTESTFORM` (the last five characters in the filename are numeric).
 Version 3.0 until 6.5 names the font as **FC Test Font ######** (the last six characters are numeric).
 * **fc12.cfg** (version 12.0) – Configuration file located in the user's directory.
 * **FCOutDrw.dll** – Dynamic link library located in the system root directory used for advanced outlines (version 10 & above).